Meet the Team

 Katie assists us with all things marketing from posting on our social media platforms to updating our website, taking event photographs, and creating videotape snippets to use for outreach and more.

-Hello everyone my name is Katie, and I am going into my senior year at the University of Denver.
+Hello everyone my name is Katie, and I just completed my senior year at the University of Denver.

 I am working for Cobbled Streets because I have known Shari Shink for a long time and I have always admired her work and I am so happy I get to be a part of it now!